calimero-project/calimero-gui/README.md

 ### Using Maven

-On MacOS (takes care of the Cocoa thread restrictions)
+On macOS (takes care of the Cocoa thread restrictions)

 	mvn exec:exec